cbys10/cbys10/README.md

 # HELLO! 👋

-I'm SOUNDGOD, a new fullstack web dev, vr game builder and mobile app builder.
+I'm SOUNDGOD, a new fullstack web dev,Software Engineer, and Hardware Engineer.

 ## 🔧 Technologies & Tools